 2. Request help from our PSFO

-To request help from our PSFO, you and your child's kindergarten teacher must submit a INSERT PSFO REFERRAL FORM pdf.
+To request help from our PSFO, you and your child's kindergarten teacher need to submit a referral form.

-Once your referral is received, the PSFO will be in touch to arrange a phone consultation with you and with the kindergarten teacher at a mutually convenient time.
+Once your referral is received, the PSFO will be in touch to arrange a consultation with the kindergarten teacher and family at a mutually convenient time.

 4. During this consultation, the PSFO will: